 Chapel's multiresolution design also serves to distinguish between different user roles.
-For example, a parallel programming expert can work at lower levels of the language, implementing parallel loop schedules and distributed data structures that can then be used by a numerical scientist who does not need to be exposed to all of the implementation details.
+For example, a parallel programming expert can work at lower levels of the language, implementing parallel loop schedules and distributed data structures that can then be used by an applied scientist who does not need to be exposed to all of the implementation details.
 Chapel's user-defined domain maps are a key example of this philosophy.

-9.2.8 Reduce Gap Between Mainstream and HPC Languages
+6.2.8 Close the Gap Between Mainstream and HPC Languages

-When polling current students about which programming languages they are most familiar and comfortable with, responses typically focus on modern and productive languages like Java, Python, Matlab, and Perl, along with some experience with C++ and C from those who have worked in more systems-oriented areas.
-Meanwhile, the HPC community still uses Fortran, C, and C++ almost exclusively along with technologies like MPI and OpenMP that most students have no experience with.
+When polling students about which programming languages they are most familiar and productive with, responses typically focus on modern languages like Python, Java, and Matlab, along with experience with C and C++ from those who have worked in more systems-oriented areas.
+Meanwhile, the HPC community uses Fortran, C, and C++ almost exclusively along with technologies like MPI and OpenMP with which most students have no experience.
 Part of Chapel's goal for improving productivity is to narrow this gap in order to make better use of the graduating workforce while also leveraging productivity advances enjoyed by mainstream programmers.